casslee1351/casslee1351/README.md

 # 🌽🌽🌽🌽🌽🌽🌽🌽🌽🌽🌽🌽🌽
 Originally from Oklahoma 🤠 Now based in Wichita, Kansas 🌻

 I am mostly interested in mathematics, but I also love working on data science projects and developing video games.
-I also like to spend time and talk data science with my identical twin sister, Christi Lee (@Honeybee-Lee).
+I also like to spend time and talk data science with my identical twin sister, Christi Lee [@Honeybee-Lee](https://github.com/Honeybee-Lee).

 📫 If you're looking to collaborate (or just want to nerd out with someone), feel free to reach me at casslee1351@gmail.com